wincent/masochist/content/wiki/Preparing a new release of Wincent Strings Utility for release.md

 13\.
 Post announcements to announcements lists.

 14\.
-Post announcement to wincent.org
+Post announcement to the blog.

 15\.
 Post announcement to forums